yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

 ### Task 1: Create and configure a Azure Synapse Analytics instance.

-1. In the Azure portal, clikc on the link **home** at the top left of the screen.
+1. In the Azure portal, click on the link **home** at the top left of the screen.

 1. In the Azure portal, click **+ Create a resource**.